How to Get Noticed by a Record Label: 15 Tips to Maximise Attention

 #5 Be active on social media

-Any serious artist must be active on social networking platforms like YouTube, Facebook, Twitter, Instagram, etc. so make sure to create the best impression you can!
+Any serious artist must be active on social networking platforms like YouTube, Facebook, Twitter, Instagram, etc. so make sure to create the best impression you can as this is one great way in which you can get a record label’s attention!

 Implementing a great marketing plan to reach people online.
 It will also expand your fanbase to help increase your online stats, such as Facebook likes, Twitter and Instagram followers, YouTube subscribers.
 Labels will look at this when they consider signing anyone, so you want your followers to be authentic and engaged.